smcclab/smc-course/_workshops/03-sampling-1.md

   2. _consent_; feel free to record in public spaces, but if you can make out specific voices and/or names, get consent

-### Think about variables/parameters
+### Interesting variables/parameters

 - pitch: you can usually get 4 MIDI notes (semitones) in either direction before the sample starts to have too many artefacts/get weird (which might be cool!) think of the Ferris Bueller coughing piano...

 - amount of the sample being triggered: do you always want to hear the same section of the sample? maybe you reveal more of it over time? or less? or random selections?

 - effects?
-Is the sample(s) always affected in the same way
+Is the sample(s) always affected in the same way?

 - forwards or backwards: what does it sound like backwards? can you use these mirror images as a compositional tool? e.g. maybe the user/performer can control which direction the sample is played in